|2018||Package Price||Single Supplement|

 Himeji Castle is listed as a UNESCO World Heritage site and is well-known for its elegant white decorations and magnificent appearance.
 Unlike many other Japanese castles, this early 17th century castle is an original; never damaged by war, earthquakes or fires.
 Its complex structure was designed as an advanced defence mechanism and continues to draw in many visitors today.
 After lunch, walk on the world’s longest suspension bridge – Akashi Kaikyo Bridge, which is almost 4 kilometres long.
 Walk along the Maiko Marine Promenade underneath the bridge, which is 50m above the water.*Lunch and return train tickets between Osaka Station and Sannomiya Station are included (your guide will meet you and send you off at Himeji Station, you will need to make your own way to/from Osaka station).
-Note: Only available for 9 May, 20 Jun, 18 Jul, 10 Sep and 8 Oct departures.
+Note: Contact us to check availability prior to departure.

 Sumo is a traditional Japanese style of wrestling and Japan’s national sport.
 The rules of the game are simple.
 Two wrestlers compete to force one another outside of the circular ring or to touch the floor with any part of the body other than the soles of the feet.
 The art of sumo wrestling dates back to ancient times as form of entertainment for Shinto deities.
 Ceremonial rituals in accordance with Shinto beliefs are still practiced today before a match, such as purifying the ring with salt and extravagant stomps made by the sumo wrestlers to drive away evil spirits.
-There is no weight classifiation in sumo wrestling and the sheer size of many of the wrestlers is a sight to behold. *Only available on 9 May and 12 Sep.
-Please contact us for detailed information.
+There is no weight classifiation in sumo wrestling and the sheer size of many of the wrestlers is a sight to behold.
+Note: Contact us to check availability prior to departure.

 Not just any restaurant and bar, Tokyo’s Robot Restaurant is most famous for its late night robot-themed dancing and battle shows.
 Behold an outrageous and electrifying live spectacle featuring Japanese taiko drum performances as well as mock battles between bikini-clad dancing girls, giant robotic dinosaurs, cyborgs, ninjas and a host of other bizarre characters, staged in a theatrical LED-fitted room bursting with kaleidoscopic neon-lit laser beams, virtual fieworks, explosions and energetic techno music.
 This sensory overload is Japanese pop culture at its wackiest and is exclusive to Japan.
 Please choose from the times below: 17:55, 19:50 or 21:45~ $100/person for show tickets.
 Please enquire if you wish to add a meal package. (* Please be there at least 30 minutes before the show)